 The applicant can also choose to pay up to a maximum or to pay by the due date.

-Account nickname, routing or account details, and the name on the account has to be chosen.
+Account nickname, routing or account details, and the name on the account have to be chosen.

 To select any changes, you can either confirm or edit to make any changes.